 Trading at the level the Kelly formula spits out will result in the maximum growth rate for our capital that is achievable without risking ruin given our strategy´s return parameters.
 As can be seen from the graph above, overbetting optimal Kelly will result in quickly diminishing growth rates and betting beyond double Kelly will lead to a certain race to zero for our capital over time, due to constantly negative average returns.
 The book „Fortune´s formula“ by William Poundstone goes deep into the subject of bet sizing methods.

 As inputs we need our strategy´s average win and loss percentages and win probability, if the strategy takes uncorrelated, consecutive bets.
 As this would be a fairly one-dimensional strategy, I prefer to use the version of the formula calculating the optimal leverage for a continuously invested portfolio.
 For that we need the annual return and the standard deviation of returns of our strategy, which are also the inputs for the Sharpe ratio.
-This gives us the tools to run some scenarios based on sound maths.
+This gives us the tools to run some scenarios based on sound math.

 - Performance statistics need to be accurate, but in reality future performance is often different from past performance and it may also change considerably across different market regimes.